qkevinto/ean13-barcode-generator/README.md

 ## Usage

 * Run `perl gen.pl`, `run.sh`, or `run.command` (on OSX) to get started and follow the prompts.
-* For batch operation, ensure `input.csv` file present and is formatted as `filename,EAN13` per barcode, per line, ensuring that it is saved with Unix line feed `\n` rather than carriage return `\r` which could happen if you're exporting from Excel, refer to [http://nicercode.github.io/blog/2013-04-30-excel-and-line-endings](http://nicercode.github.io/blog/2013-04-30-excel-and-line-endings/).
+* For batch operation, ensure `input.csv` file is present and formatted as `filename,EAN13` per barcode, per line.